Windows OS Hub

 Add-AdGroupMember -Identity munWKSAdmins -Members amuller, dbecker, kfisher

-1. Edit the AddLocaAdmins GPO you created earlier;
+1. Edit the AddLocaAdmins GPO you created earlier.

 3. Add a new rule (New -> Local Group); group policy preferences manage local groups

 5. Select Administrators (Built-in) in the Group Name dropdown list.
-Even if this group has been renamed on the computer, the settings will be applied to the local Administrators group by its SID (S-1-5-32-544);
+Even if this group has been renamed on the computer, the settings will be applied to the local Administrators group by its well-known SID (S-1-5-32-544);

-6. Click the Add button and select the groups you want to add to the local Administrators group (in our case, this is munWKSAdmins);
+6. Click the Add button and select the groups you want to add to the local Administrators group (in our case, this is munWKSAdmins).

 add domain user group to the local admin group using gpo